oddlama/gentoo-install/README.md

 ## Overview

-This script performs a reasonably minimal installation of gentoo.
-An EFI system is highly recommended, but legacy BIOS boot is also supported.
-The script supports both systemd (default) and OpenRC as the init system.

 The system will use `sys-kernel/gentoo-kernel-bin`, which should be suitable to boot most systems out of the box.
 It is strongly recommend to replace this kernel with a custom built one, when the system is functional.